Rockies vs. Braves Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 14 doubles, a triple, seven home runs, 18 walks and 34 RBI (63 total hits).
-He's also swiped one base.
+- Elias Diaz has 14 doubles, a triple, seven home runs, 19 walks and 34 RBI (65 total hits).
+He has stolen one base.

-- Diaz enters this game looking to extend his four-game hit streak.
-In his last five games he is batting .250 with a double, a triple, a home run, a walk and five RBI.
+- Diaz brings a five-game streak with at least one hit into this one.
+In his last five games he is batting .350 with a double, a triple, a home run, two walks and five RBI.

 Diaz Recent Games